If you’re an animal lover, you know that pets are part of the family, and these little furry love-bugs have personalities all their own.

 If you drop by for a visit unannounced, you’ll find that most of the furniture is covered in dog hair, there are dog toys EVERYWHERE and there’s a cat either wanting in or out.
 The horses are likely covered in mud and insist that they are starving because they can’t get to the next pasture and the yummy green grass just beyond their reach.

 I’ve noticed several things about Ginger that I think apply to fundraising.
-See what you think.
+See what you think about these fundraising lessons I learned from my cat.

 1. She has clear goals.
 When Ginger wants in my lap, she is very persistent and waits until I move my laptop or book or whatever else is there.
 She’s a snuggler when she wants to be, and she doesn’t take “no” for an answer.
 She doesn’t back off, she isn’t afraid if one of the dogs is close by, and she does not give up.